cana-asteroids/sdoc/README.rst

       pip install sdoc

-Os, alternatively, download the last release or clone this repository using git,  Unpack it, if necessary, and go into the directory "*sdoc-master*", then run the below commands on a terminal shell:
+Alternatively, download the last release or clone this repository using git,  unpack it if necessary, go into the directory "*sdoc-master*", and run on a terminal shell:

 ::